Second Trump-Biden debate has fewer interruptions but more counterpunches

 When Trump tried to accuse Biden of making money from China, the former vice president pointed out that the president has a bank account in the country and has failed to disclose his income taxes despite promises to do so.

 When Trump argued that stock markets would crash if Biden were elected, Biden responded with his signature line contrasting the gains of Wall Street vs. the cratering Main Street economy.

 And when Trump sought to paint Biden as a puppet of socialist forces, his opponent pushed back with a forcefulness that has been absent from much of his campaign.
-"The president, he's a very confused guy.
+"He's a very confused guy.
 He thinks he's running against somebody else," Biden said.
 "He's running against Joe Biden.
 I beat all those other people because I disagreed with them."

 One of the most heated moments of the night focused on Trump's policy of separating migrant children from their families at the border.
-News reports have showed that at least 545 children cannot be reunifed with their parents because the government lost track of where they are.
+Advocates have been unable to locate the parents of 545 children who were separated at the border.

 Trump responded by asserting that the separated children had been "so well taken care of" and pressed moderator Kristen Welker of NBC to ask Biden: "Who built the cages?" implying it was the Obama administration.
 Biden, appearing the angriest he had been the entire debate, shook his head and said the family separations had made the United States the laughingstock of the world.